Last Updated on July 28, 2022 by Michelle Ball

 Changing Votes In School Election

-I recall a scandal with a parent and student who hacked in and altered school election votes, so a student became Homecoming queen.
+I recall a scandal with a parent and student who hacked in and altered school election votes, to become Homecoming queen.
 This got the parents and student in trouble, with criminal charges levied as well.

 I am not sure what punishment the student received, but would imagine if this happened in California, the student would be up for school expulsion.